jarrodmillman/pose-stats/description.md

 ## Statistical Software

 Through `CRAN`, the `R` community has been successful in enabling publication of many and varied software packages for statistical analysis.
-The packages differ widely in terms of adherence to best practices in software engineering, ranging from professional level to course projects from Master's or PhD courses.
+The packages differ widely in the degree to which they adhere to best practices in software engineering, ranging from professional level to course projects from Master's or PhD courses.
 One of the successes of `CRAN` is that it broadly facilitates distribution of packages, although there is little oversight of how these packages are related.